-Child sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+Both CSE & CCE are forms of abuse and occur when an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual or criminal activity under the age of 18.
+The abuse may be in exchange for something the victim needs or wants (financial, increased status) The abuse may be, one off, series of incidents over time and range from opportunist to complex organised abuse.
+This may involve force and/or enticement based methods of compliance.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 Indicators of child sexual exploitation may include:

-- Acquisition of money, clothes, mobile phones, etc. without plausible explanation; - Gang-association and/or isolation from peers/social networks; - Exclusion or unexplained absences from school, college or work; - Leaving home/care without explanation and persistently going missing or returning late; - Excessive receipt of texts/phone calls; - Returning home under the influence of drugs/alcohol; - Inappropriate sexualised behaviour for age/sexually transmitted infections; - Evidence of/suspicions of physical or sexual assault; - Relationships with controlling or significantly older individuals or groups; - Multiple callers (unknown adults or peers); - Frequenting areas known for sex work; - Concerning use of internet or other social media; - Increasing secretiveness around behaviours; and - Self-harm or significant changes in emotional well-being.
+- Acquisition of money, clothes, mobile phones, etc. without plausible explanation - Gang-association and/or isolation from peers/social networks; - Exclusion or unexplained absences from school, college or work; - Leaving home/care without explanation and persistently going missing or returning late; - Excessive receipt of texts/phone calls; - Returning home under the influence of drugs/alcohol; - Inappropriate sexualised behaviour for age/sexually transmitted infections; - Evidence of/suspicions of physical or sexual assault; - Relationships with controlling or significantly older individuals or groups; - Multiple callers (unknown adults or peers); - Frequenting areas known for sex work; - Concerning use of the Internet or other social media; - Increasing secretiveness around behaviours; and - Self-harm or significant changes in emotional well-being.